imsdev/ims-devops-java-jenkins/README.md

   * Set up and start a Java JMP region using z/OSMF

 ## The steps below include:
-1. Installing Jenkins and Git
+1. Install Jenkins and Git
-1. Configuring Jenkins with Java and Git
+1. Install custom plugins
-1. Installing and configuring plugins for Jenkins
+1. Configure Java and the installed plugins
-1. Creating and configuring a Maven Project
+1. Create a Maven Project
-1. Configure the Maven project with source on GitHub for automatng the build of the insurancenodb Java JMP application
+1. Configure the Maven project with source on GitHub for automatng the build of the [insurancenodb](https://github.com/imsdev/ims-java-jmp) Java JMP application
 1. Configuring the HTTP request methods for creating and starting the z/OSMF workflow

 ## z/OS Prerequisites